teragrid/dgrid/docs/specification/configuration.rst

     # Path to the JSON file containing the private key to use as a validator in the consensus protocol
     priv_validator_file = "priv_validator.json"

-    # Mechanism to connect to the ABCI application: socket | grpc
+    # Mechanism to connect to the asura application: socket | grpc
-    abci = "socket"
+    asura = "socket"

     # TCP or UNIX socket address for the profiling server to listen on
     prof_laddr = ""

-    # If true, query the ABCI app on connecting to a new peer
+    # If true, query the asura app on connecting to a new peer
     # so the app can decide if we should keep the connection or not
     filter_peers = false